 - Once you have set up an appointment, contact Admissions at 716.286.8700 to let them know who you are meeting with so they can forward your advisement file to the department.

 Starting Fresh at Niagara University

 Adjusting to a new school can be both exciting and challenging, but Niagara University offers opportunities and resources to help you make a successful transition.
 We invite you to explore the rest of our website to learn more about us.

-Academic Options: Many academic options (minors, study abroad, internships, double majors, etc...) are accessible for transfer students, depending on your total number of transfer credits, prior coursework, and electives remaining.
+Academic Options: Many academic options (minors, study abroad, internships, double majors, etc.) are accessible for transfer students, depending on your total number of transfer credits, prior coursework, and electives remaining.
 Transfer students interested in these options are welcome to explore our student pages.
-Transfer students interested in a double major or double degree program should make an individual appointment with John Sauter 716.286.8060.
+Transfer students interested in a double major or double degree program should make an individual appointment in the Dean's office to outline the courses at 716.286.8060.

-Student Checks Keep You On Track: The College of Arts & Sciences, also offers walk-in Student Checks every semester for undergraduates, and individual Senior Checks in the beginning of your senior year.
+Student Checks Keep You On Track: The College of Arts and Sciences, also offers walk-in Student Checks for undergraduates, and individual senior checks in the beginning of your senior year.
 These are a great way of tracking your progress toward graduation, looking at your academic options, or answering any questions you might have.

 Transfer Student Testimonials

 "I transferred here from a large local university.
 Niagara seemed like a close-knit welcoming environment that also represented my values.
 Coming from an overwhelming school, Niagara was a breath of fresh air.
 It's nice knowing that your professors know you by name and they are familiar with your work ethic."
 (Social Work Student)